soandrew/hexagon-nav/README.md

 Text within a list item should be wrapped in a tag with the class `text`.
 Generally this would be the `a` tag used for navigation links.

-For each list item, include an `img` to specify the background image for that item.
+For each list item, include an `img` with the `bg` class to specify the background image for that item.
 Otherwise, mark the list item with the `no-image` class.

 ## Example